 Not only is this size chart great for ear warmers, but can also be used for making crochet headbands.
 For headbands, all you need to know is the circumference, as the width of the band doesn’t really matter.

 Crochet ear warmers are the perfect accessory to keep your ears and forehead cozy in the spring and fall weather.
 And in the cold winter months, they are an alternative to winter hats, and can be worn comfortably underneath the hood of a jacket.
+Regardless of how you like to wear them, they do the job nicely for keeping your ears toasty.

 You can even take any ear warmer and turn it into a comfortable headband to hold your hair back on a windy day.